The Firearms Safety Code: Seven Basic Rules of Firearms Safety

 2. ALWAYS POINT FIREARMS IN A SAFE DIRECTION

-3. LOAD A FIREARM ONLY WHEN READY TO FIRE
+3. CHAMBER A CARTRIDGE ONLY WHEN READY TO FIRE

-- Load the chamber only when ready to shoot.
+- Load a cartridge into the chamber only when ready to shoot

 4. IDENTIFY YOUR TARGET BEYOND ALL DOUBT